 As we return to campus, the health and safety of our students, staff and wider community remains our number one priority.
 We’ll continue to follow all relevant government guidelines and maintain a range of measures to keep campus low risk.
 Where it’s not possible to safely hold an activity on campus, it will remain online only.

 For the next five weeks, campus will stay open with the current restrictions in place.
 You will continue to have access to Buildings 1, 2 and 11 to use study spaces and the Library.

-From the start of Spring session on July 27, all campus buildings will reopen, and many learning activities will return to campus in face-to-face mode including tutorials, labs, studios and group work activities.
+From the start of Spring session on July 27, most campus buildings will reopen, and many learning activities will return to campus in face-to-face mode including tutorials, labs, studios and group work activities.